benkeyben/candidalysis/README.md

                 [Exams Attendance Count (Present)]
             )*
 ## Insights Derived from Data Analysis
-I have captured the insights derived from the data analysis process in a YouTube video [here](https://youtu.be/aA3GNJTjufY) You can also access the file (candidalysis.pbix) [here]() for your perusal.
+I have captured the insights derived from the data analysis process in a YouTube video [Click here](https://youtu.be/aA3GNJTjufY).
+You can also access power bi file (candidalysis.pbix) for your perusal.
+[Click here]()

 ## Challenges
 Challenges encountered in the project included data quality issues and performance optimization.
 These challenges were addressed through thorough data cleaning, performance testing and optimization.